Teaching Old Tokenizers New Words: Efficient Tokenizer Adaptation for Pre-trained Models

+Table~\ref{tab:effect-on-eng} demonstrates that the target-language extension both with continued BPE training (ours) and the naive method has almost no effect on the tokenization of English sentences.

-\section{The effect of merge skipping}
+\subsection{The effect of merge skipping}

 We note that merge skipping contributes significantly to the compression.
-We look at models that use merge skipping (Llama-3 and Mistral Nemo).
-We then disable merge skipping and look at how much the performance drops when extending the vocabulary from an auxiliary tokenizer (naive) vs continued BPE training.
+We look at models that use merge skipping by default (Llama-3 and Mistral Nemo) and disable merge skipping to see how much the performance drops.
 In Table~\ref{tab:70-lang-mergeskipping}, see that for continued BPE training, disabling merge skipping has no significant effect, while for the naive method, the drop in tokenization efficiency is notable.
 This is because merge skipping allows reaching tokens that are unreachable by merges if those tokens are equal to a pre-token, bypassing merges.
 As we previously noted, the naive method produces many of those unreachable tokens.

-\section{Naive extension methods}
+\subsection{Naive extension methods}

 There are multiple ways of adding tokens from an auxiliary independently trained tokenizer to an existing tokenizer (naive method).